davidmreed/sfse-question-drafts/code-coverage.md

 For purposes of calculating code coverage, only executable lines of code are counted, whether covered or uncovered.
 Comments and blank lines are not counted, and `System.debug()` statements and curly braces that appear alone on one line are also not counted.

-In order to perform a deployment that includes Apex or install an AppExchange package in production, the minimum code coverage metric of 75% coverage must be achieved.

-While writing unit tests the main emphasis should be given on actually testing the logic and behaviour of the block by adding  appropriate assertions to make sure the code's behaviour is same as expected.
-Ideally, a system should strive to have 100% code coverage.
+While writing unit tests, the main emphasis should be given on actually testing the logic and behavior of the block by designing input data to ensure the code path executes and writing assertions to make sure the code's behavior is as expected.
+Code coverage is a side effect of this testing process.

-To increase your code coverage you have to write functional unit-tests for the existing classes which have uncovered block of code or for the new classes you have added.
+Fundamentally, to increase your code coverage, you must write functional unit tests for code paths that are not currently covered.
+For more community resources on writing high quality unit tests, please see [this canonical question](); read the rest of this question to learn about common coverage scenarios.

 ## Commonly Encountered Scenarios